 The California State Fire Marshal, through the California Health and Safety Code, mandates that certain occupancy types shall be inspected annually.
 These mandated occupancy types include private and public schools, hotels, motels, lodging houses and apartment/condominium buildings in accordance with California Health and Safety Code Section 13146.2 and 13146.3.
 The purpose of annual fire inspections is to mitigate known hazards, reduce risk to the community and ensure reasonable compliance with the California Fire Code.
-The Solana Beach Fire Department performs the mandated inspections, as well as inspections of local businesses as part of the Department's annual fire inspections within the calendar year 2021.
+The Solana Beach Fire Department performs the mandated inspections, as well as inspections of local businesses as part of the Department's annual fire inspection program.
+The Fire Department completed 100% of the state-mandated annual inspections within the calendar year 2021.